just214/typescript-playground-plugin-svelte/README.md

 ## Styling your plugin

 Style you Svelte components as normal.
 All styles defined in your Svelte components are automatically injected into the page at render time.
+You can read more about styling Svelte components at [https://svelte.dev/docs#style](https://svelte.dev/docs#style).

+The `didMount` prop also provides the container element, which you can apply styles to.
+Be cautious as this will affect all tabs in the sidebar.

 ## More about TypeScript Playground Plugins